CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 1. In a browser tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).

 1. Sign in with your account.

+1. Close any tips or quick start panes that are opened the first time you sign in, and if necessary, use the Azure AI Foundry logo at the top left to navigate to the home page, which looks similar to the following image (close the Help pane if it's open).

+1. In a new browser window, open the [Azure AI services exploration page](https://ai.azure.com/explore/aiservices).

 1. Under *AI Services*, select the **View AI Services** tile.